 Memory-Alpha was an invaluable resource while creating this page, to confirm references and airdates.
 It is an essential resource for any Trek fan.

-While my list was created independently, I should give credit and thanks to the similar Star Trek Chronology Project, which predates it on the internet, and, once I found it, was useful to sanity-check some of my own choices against.
+While my list was created entirely independently, I should give credit and thanks to the similar Star Trek Chronology Project, which predates it on the internet, and, once I found it, was useful to sanity-check some of my own choices against.
 We don’t always agree, but we do more times than not, which I think validates the methodologies of both sites.

 Looking for a similar list for Star WARS?
 The best I’ve found so far is here.
 Check it out!